 Vehicle maintenance, cleaning supplies, and labor costs have all increased and are cutting into cleaning businesses’ profits.

-It’s hard to find and keep good workers.
+4. It’s hard to find and keep good workers

-You need staff to take on commercial contracts, but with cleaning jobs generally offering a low hourly rate and no clear career path, it’s hard to attract or keep employees.
+You need staff to take on commercial contracts, but with cleaning jobs generally offering a low hourly rate and no clear career path, it’s hard to hire employees(and keep them).
 Plus, since the cleaning industry is such a saturated market, turnover is high because workers can easily find another gig.

 Luckily, there are ways to overcome these challenges and scale your business.
 Follow these cleaning business tips to operate more efficiently and attract and keep new business.

 After you’ve come up with a business plan and decided on a business structure — e.g. sole proprietorship vs. limited liability company (LLC) — you then have to find a way to stand out from the competition.
 One way to do this is by concentrating on a certain type of cleaning or offering specialty services.